Tombarr/barrasso-blog/content/projects/statusbarplus.md

 {{< youtube "se2LrkCEzj0" >}}

 {{< br >}}
-Launched in September 2011, StatusBar+ was the first Android app that I published.
+Launched in September 2011, StatusBar+ was the first Android app that I published, achieving **500,000+ installs**.
 It was also Android's first status bar replacement app that didn't require jailbreaking or root access!
 StatusBar+ used the [`WindowManager`](https://developer.android.com/reference/android/view/WindowManager) API to draw _on top_ of the system status bar.
 Originally themed like Windows Phone 7, StatusBar+ expanded to offer many more features and themes.
 StatusBar+ was eventually sold on [Apptopia](https://apptopia.com/en/) (later Fliptopia) in 2012, a marketplace to buy and sell apps.

 {{< br >}}
 Check out the video above where **Marques Brownlee of MKBHD** reviewed a very early version of StatusBar+ on the original Motorola Droid.